… is a good question.

 - Do you want or need to build relationships with local professionals?
 Is this a job that would potentially build stronger social networks and greater capacity for future projects

 Over the years I’ve learned that in many cases, hiring a seasoned professional is as valuable a learning opportunity as DIYing something that I don’t have the confidence, skills or resources to complete on my own.
 On the other hand, garnering the support, resources, social capital and skills to embark on a challenging, scary DIY project is something that I could definitely work on.
-I’d also gain a ton of value from putting in that time and effort to build the invisible structures around me that would enable more and bigger projects to get done; relying on myself hasn’t gotten me very far in the past and isn’t likely to improve much in the future without the help and camaraderie of others.
+One also gains a ton of value from putting in that time and effort to build the invisible structures around us that would enable more and bigger projects to get done.
+Relying on myself hasn’t gotten me very far in the past and isn’t likely to improve much in the future without the help and camaraderie of others.